dominant-strategies/hardhat-example/README.md

 ```

 ### Local SolidityX Compiler

+There are two methods of installing the SolidityX compiler for use with Hardhat:

+- Install the SolidityX compiler via [`quai-hardhat-plugin`](https://www.npmjs.com/package/quai-hardhat-plugin) (**Recommended**)
+- Install and build the SolidityX compiler from source

+#### Installing via Plugin

+If you've installed `quai-hardhat-plugin` already, the SolidityX compiler will be installed automatically when you run `npx hardhat compile` for MacOS and Linux users.
+Windows is not currently supported by the plugin.

+#### Installing from Source

 Visit the [SolidityX Repository](https://github.com/dominant-strategies/SolidityX) for instructions on how to clone and build the SolidityX compiler for your specific operating system.